 Design Best Practices for Bar Graphs

-Use consistent colors throughout the chart, selecting accent colors to highlight meaningful data points or changes over time.
+I recommend using consistent colors throughout the chart, selecting accent colors to highlight meaningful data points or changes over time.

 2. Line Graph

-Types of graphs — example of a line graph.
+types of graphs — example of a line graph.

-Line graphs help me compare changes for more than one group over the same period.
-They're also helpful for measuring how different groups relate to each other.
+I also use line graphs to help me compare changes for more than one group over the same period.
+And for measuring how different groups relate to each other.
+When I was in business development, for example, I’d use a handy line graph to compare and report on sales rates for different products or services over time.

 Design Best Practices for Line Graphs